Skip to main content

 Skills V2 — Packages with Subskills and Scripts

-In addition to V1 skills (single .md file), ChatCLI supports Skills V2: directories containing multiple documents and executable scripts.
+Beyond V1 skills (single .md file), ChatCLI supports V2 Skills: directories with multiple documents and executable scripts.

 V2 Skill Structure